 There is something about hardwood flooring that makes a house look and feels more inviting.
 Hardwood flooring partners well with any home design style whether it is traditional or contemporary.
 Hardwood floor is no doubt a wise choice when deciding on the house flooring.
 But with it comes the challenge of maintaining and making sure it stays polished and spotless.

 Here are four simple but fundamental things to remember to keep your hardwood floor at its best through the years.

 Polish with Care

-A daily upkeep is simple but can contribute greatly to the preservation of hardwood floor.
+Daily upkeep is simple but can contribute greatly to the preservation of the hardwood floor.
 The best mop for hardwood floors should be able to hold dust, dirt and liquid, something that microfiber mops are capable of.
 Come the weekend, vacuum the entire floor.
 Fine dust is like sandpapers, they slowly but will surely damage the floor’s finish.